-If your doctor thinks that you have hypercapnia, they’ll likely test your blood and breathing to diagnose the issue and the underlying cause.
+If your doctor thinks you have hypercapnia, they’ll likely test your blood and breathing to diagnose the issue and the underlying cause.

 An arterial blood gas test is commonly used to diagnose hypercapnia.
 This test

-Your doctor will likely recommend that you stop smoking or limit your exposure to fumes or chemicals if they’ve caused COPD-related hypercapnia.
+Your doctor will likely recommend you stop smoking or limit your exposure to fumes or chemicals if they’ve caused COPD-related hypercapnia.

-Some medications can help you breathe better, including:
+Some medications can help you breathe better,

-- inhaled or oral corticosteroids, which help keep airway inflammation to a minimum
+- Inhaled or oral corticosteroids, which help keep airway inflammation to a minimum

 - antibiotics for respiratory infections, such as pneumonia or acute bronchitis

 Pulmonary rehabilitation allows you to change your diet, exercise routine, and other habits to make sure that you’re contributing positively to your overall health.
 This can reduce your symptoms and the possible complications of an underlying condition.

-In lung volume reduction surgery, your doctor removes damaged tissue to make room for your remaining healthy tissue to expand and bring in more oxygen.
-In a lung transplant, an unhealthy lung is removed and replaced by a healthy lung from an organ donor.
+In lung volume reduction surgery, your doctor removes damaged tissue to allow your remaining healthy tissue to expand and bring in more oxygen.
+In a lung transplant, a damaged lung is removed and replaced by a lung from an organ donor.